TECHNOLOGY

 Historically, object storage was confined to secondary storage workloads (e.g., backup, archive) which land in the “cool” category of the enterprise cloud storage landscape.
 This isn’t necessarily a bad thing.
 In fact, a large proportion of enterprise stored data falls into this “cool” category, as illustrated below:

 Today, most organizations storing data in the cloud expect it to be available at the click of a mouse.
 This is one of the main reasons driving our assumption that the majority of stored data in the cloud (approx. 60% by volume) sits within the cool/warm/hot category; characterized by accessibility, low latency, and wide distribution of iterative data.
 This is where cloud object services like Wasabi thrive, and while it is important to acknowledge use cases in this category exists on a spectrum, we’re committed to offering a single tier of “hot” storage for everything.
 The principal requirement of hot object storage is that data should be available at an instant, meaning 1/10th of a second or less.
-Beyond millisecond access to your data, what counts most is to customers price, ingest and egress speeds, the physical location of the storage (for both speed and data sovereignty reasons), and durability (the statistical probability of losing data).
+Beyond millisecond access to your data, what counts most is to customers price, ingest and egress speeds, the physical location of the storage (for both speed and data residency reasons), and durability (the statistical probability of losing data).

 As we think about the evolution of the cloud storage market, I argue it is this 60% of enterprise data placed in the “cool/warm/hot” segment which has quickly become a significant opportunity and battleground for cloud object services.
 This segment is often comprised of data and storage for various business applications (e.g., email, file sharing apps, enterprise resource planning, CRM, supply chain management, human capital management, etc.), as well as a growing range of content and content delivery applications (e.g., media streaming, web serving, video and image sharing) which digital enterprises rely on.